Josh-ML-AN/linear-algebra-in-ai/README.md

-# Linear Algebra in AI: MovieLens Recommender Walkthrough
+# Linear Algebra in AI: Recommender Walkthrough

 This repository contains the companion notebook for Part 2 (with references to Part 1) of a two-part series on linear algebra in AI.